Savoy Cinema

-The Savoy Cinema is the oldest operational cinema in Dublin, and it is the preferred cinema in Ireland for film premières.
+The Savoy Cinema on the east side of Upper O'Connell Street in Dublin, Ireland is the oldest operational cinema in Dublin and is the preferred cinema in Ireland for film premières.

 History

 The cinema was built in 1929 by Meagher & Hayes, on the site of the old Granville Hotel.
 The luxurious auditorium, housing 2,789 seats, opened to the public with the American colour talkie On with the Show.
 It was altered in 1954 to incorporate a large CinemaScope screen, and showed Ireland's first widescreen feature, The Robe, at the time owned by Odeon Ireland Ltd.